 About iPredator Inc.

-About Us: Provided below is a brief overview of iPredator Inc., a New York Cyber Forensics & Internet Safety Company, iPredator Inc. was founded in September 2011 to provide educational and advisory products & services to consumers and organizations on Cyber Bullying, Cyber Stalking, Online Predation, Cyber Crime, Internet Defamation, Cyber Terrorism and the new field of Information Age Forensics they are pioneering.
-Created by a New York State licensed psychologist and certified forensic consultant, Dr. Michael Nuccitelli, their goal is to reduce victimization, abuse, theft and disparagement from online assailants.
+Provided below is a brief overview about iPredator Inc., a NYS Cybercrime Psychology & Internet Safety Company. iPredator Inc. was founded in September 2011 to provide educational and advisory products & services to consumers and organizations on cyberbullying, cyberstalking, online sexual predation, cybercrime, cyber harassment, cyber terrorism, internet addiction and the new field of Information Age Forensic Psychology they are pioneering.

 “The repercussions of the unrestricted latitude of iPredators will be catastrophic for not only the individual, but for society, and potentially, the world over.
 Therefore, before it is too late, we must re-examine the phenomenon of “social networking” via technology.”
 Michael Nuccitelli Psy.D., (2012)